TheaVanherst/titlebarScroller/README.md

 ## How it works
 Every time a page is transitioned, this will be the steps we go through to generate the timing required to scroll;
-- every 250ms it starts the function clearing out the currently stored timer.
+- Cleans the current ongoing 250ms loop.
 - two variables are created, an array to be used to create the offsets `headerArray` and `headerString`.
 - Once we have the two reference points of the same value, we then push to the `unicodeArrFragmenter`.
   - the string is parsed and is now a raw unicode value, it's put into a loop each character of the array